microsoft/vscode-wiki/Roadmap.md

 It should be quick and natural to customize VS Code to the way you work so that you can quickly get started working on your code.

 * [ ] Help to configure key bindings, themes, common settings on first run of VS Code
+* [ ] Improve discoverability of Commands
+* [ ] :runner: Improved settings and configuration experiences
 * [ ] :runner: "Open in VS Code" from a git repository

 ## Eliminate Adoption Blockers